faceyspacey/react-universal-component/README.md

 I've seen ad hoc solutions that resolve promises and call `componentWillMount` async data fetching methods, and personally I'm against it.
 I recommend one of 2 solutions: use a routing solution (perhaps ad hoc) that determines your data needs and fetches them in parallel (`Promise.all`) and then dispatches the result as actions against your Redux store; ***and then render your app in one synchronous go***.
 OR secondly: use solutions dedicated to this problem like Meteor Development Group's *Apollo*.
 (Also, if it's not clear: this package will work perfectly with Apollo).
 The reason you're using Apollo is because it gets extreme value out of pairing your data-needs to components.
 With *Apollo*, you can use stateless component functions + slick HoCs--using `componentWillMount` and manually fetching data is a thing of the past.
 There's a trend of pairing data-needs to components, but I personally don't see it unless it's with GraphQL.
 If you're not using something like *Apollo*, figure out your data needs on the server and dispatch on your redux store before your single synchronous render.
 That's my conclusion and recommendation.
 The promise resolution stuff + sniffing out data fetching in `componentWillMount` is a mess unless someone else (*Apollo*) did it for you.
 I don't approve of ad hoc data-fetching in `componentWillMount`.
 I prefer my components truly pure unless it's with Apollo/Relay/Etc, other specialized HoCs or a [redux-specific routing solution](https://github.com/faceyspacey/redux-first-router) that handles it for you.

 Anyway, **what's the point in all this?**: a lot of work has been put into reviewing the trends, problems and all possible solutions so you don't have to.
 In the words of **@thejameskyle**, "use this shit!"

+## FAQ

+- **What about the Babel plugin from *React Loadable*?** Saving one or 2 lines is not something I'm concerned with.
+If it's something you want to maintain and keep up to date, feel free to make a PR.
+There is a [problem](https://github.com/thejameskyle/react-loadable/pull/43) with transpiling any HoCs you might make.
+Perhaps the fact that `asyncComponent` is its own argument may make this an easier problem to solve here than with *React Loadable*.

 ## Contributing